 \item Otherwise, for all $m \geq 1$, $\varepsilon_m \geq \frac{1}{2^k}$.
 Then, for every $m \geq 2$, the second term of the regret bound is at least

-where in the first term, we lower bound the maximum by the $(m-1)$-th term in $\max_{n \in [M]}$, and in the second term, we lower bound the maximum by the $m$-th term in the $\max_{n \in \cbr{2,\ldots,M}}$ operation.
+where for the first term, we lower bound the maximum by the $(m-1)$-th term in $\max_{n \in [M]}$, and for the second term, we lower bound the maximum by the $m$-th term in the $\max_{n \in \cbr{2,\ldots,M}}$ operation.
 Thus, the regret bound is at least of order

 which is vacuous. \end{itemize}